Specific issues that counselling helps with

 The appreciation of the importance of self-esteem has become common, and self-esteem is in common usage.

 In person-centred psychotherapy, which is the form of therapy I practice, an individual’s sense of self comes into awareness, is expressed, and accepted, resulting in a rise in self-esteem and, thereby, more open to experiences in life.
 It means that the person discovers their realness in their experiences, with nothing being imposed.
 This results in the client experiencing a greater range of feelings and reactions.
-This leads to a sounder basis for making choices which feel right, more of an unconcern and a comfort with the outcome.
+This leads to a sounder basis for making choices which feel right, more of unconcern and comfort with the outcome.

 Clients often begin counselling reporting dependence on the evaluation of others.
 Success in therapy can illuminate the importance of self-evaluation, as opposed to dependence on others judgements.
 When therapy is successful, a clients attitude towards themselves becomes significantly more positive, they become more expressive and self-directed, more mature and deal better with stress.

-Therapy is an effort to provide in relatively pure form some health-giving and well-being conditions which are found to some degree in many parts of life – wherever good relations provide psychological safety, understanding, honesty and warmth.
+Therapy is an effort to provide in a relatively pure form some health-giving and well-being conditions which are found to some degree in many parts of life – wherever good relations provide psychological safety, understanding, honesty and warmth.

 As a person-centred counsellor and psychotherapist, I rely heavily on the growth capacity of the individual by helping to create conditions in which the natural regenerative powers can take place.
 A person’s concept of themselves can change in psychotherapy.
 Therapy encourages the development of a person’s own special and unique way of being.
 A natural tendency for the client to self-actualise is released in the relationship in the therapy room.